"Levelled every bush and tree and levelled every hill /

 FARMED is comprised of 56 photographs made by Hart as silver gelatin prints up to 20" x 24".

-The series was published in 2016 (Dewi Lewis Publishing) & won a number of international
+The series was first published in 2016 (Dewi Lewis Publishing) & won a number of international

 awards including the PX3, Paris and MIFA, Russia in the same year.